 Evergreen school employees rally in support of better working conditions

 VANCOUVER Wash.
-(KPTV) - After nearly seven months of negotiations, there still isn’t a plan locked down for some Evergreen School District workers.
+(KPTV) - After nearly seven months of negotiations, there still isn’t a plan locked down for some Evergreen Public Schools workers.
 The Evergreen PSE said they voted down another tentative contract agreement with the district last Thursday.

 The rain didn’t stop Evergreen school employees and the community from coming out Tuesday night to rally in front of the District Administrative Service Center.